acm-uiuc/icpc-website/_posts/2014-10-28-fall-2014-practice-9-summary.md

 layout: post
 category: practices
 time: 8:00 PM
-description: Summary of our ninth weekly practice.
+description: Summary of our ninth weekly practice of the Fall 2014 semester.
 ---

 At today's practice, we went over contest strategy again, discussing some topics that